ryssbowh/craft-themes/README.md

 A partial theme will not be available to select in the backend, but it can be inherited from.
 You will see them in the themes list, but won't be able to define blocks/displays for them.

+## User Preferences (Pro)

+You'll find two new user preferences :
+- Show all templates suggestions and available variables on the front end (this will be off on production environments no matter what)
+- Show some shortcuts on layouts for quick links to edit elements and layouts

 ## Installation

 - run `composer require ryssbowh/craft-themes:^3.0` and install plugin